-The Borssele III & IV offshore wind farm will have an installed capacity of 731.5 MW, which is enough power for approximately 825,000 households or 2.3% of total Dutch electricity demand (ref.
-CBS, 2016).
-The construction of this offshore wind farm is based on one of the agreements included in the 2013 Energy Agreement for Sustainable Growth, which states that by 2023 a total of 4,450 MW of offshore wind must be operational in order to achieve 16% renewable energy production.
-Borssele III & IV will contribute significantly to this goal.
+The Borssele III & IV offshore wind farm has an installed capacity of 731.5 MW, through which renewable power is generated with the equivalent of 2.5% of the Dutch electricity demand (ref.
+CBS, 2019).
+The construction of this offshore wind farm was based on one of the agreements included in the 2013 Energy Agreement for Sustainable Growth, which states that by 2023 a total of 4,450 MW of offshore wind must be operational in order to achieve 16% renewable energy production.
+Borssele III & IV contributes significantly to this goal.

 Where will the power go to?

 The Borssele III & IV offshore wind farm will have a total installed capacity of 731.5 MW.
-This is enough to meet the electricity consumption of around 825,000 Dutch households.
 Shell Energy Europe Limited and Eneco have secured contracts to each sell 50% of the power.
 Watch the video below to see where Blauwwind’s electricity will be used.

 Partners Group is a global private markets investment management firm with EUR 73 billion (USD 83 billion) in investment programmes under management in private equity, private real estate, private infrastructure and private debt.
 The firm manages a broad range of customised portfolios for an international clientele of institutional investors.
 Partners Group is headquartered in Zug, Switzerland, and has offices around the world.
 The firm employs over 1,200 people and is listed on the SIX Swiss Exchange (symbol: PGHN) with a majority ownership by its partners and employees.